Pest control hub

-- Sites with appropriate tall forest species present can usually be left to be overtopped.
+- Sites with appropriate native tall forest species present can usually be left to be overtopped.
+Exclusion of grazing stock is essential.
 This can also be sped-up by selective slashing, stump swabbing or planting.

 - Frilling: With a sharp chisel or axe, make a deep cut into the sapwood at regular intervals around the base of the tree, taking care not to ring-bark the plant.
 Immediately saturate each cut with undiluted Tordon Brushkiller.

-- Injection method: As each hole is drilled saturate it with undiluted Tordon Brushkiller using a sheep drench pack with a spraygun.
+- Drill and fill.
+Drill 10-12mm holes around trunk at 200mm spacing and fill with undiluted Tordon Brushkiller using a sheep drench pack with a spraygun.

 CAUTION: When using any herbicide or pesticide, PLEASE READ THE LABEL THOROUGHLY to ensure that all instructions and safety requirements are followed.